Together in Christ: 'Respected and Compensated!' — 1 Timothy 5:17-18

 Key Thought

-The apostle Paul avoided financial support by working with his hands to be self-supporting.
-[1] However, he made clear in our passage today that those who worked full time in ministry should be respected for their hard work and financially supported.
+The apostle Paul avoided requesting financial support from churches by working with his hands to be self-supporting.
+[1] However, he made clear in our passage today that "those who work hard" in ministry should be respected for their hard work and should be supported financially.

 We know that no human leader is perfect.
 They each have flaws and fallibilities.
-So, as followers, we can always find things in a leader to criticize.
-However, in a culture that magnifies and criticizes the faults of others, we need to be people who catch others — especially our spiritual leaders — doing what is right, good, godly, and helpful.
-We need to affirm their love for God and His people as well as their hard work.
-Valuing others, especially our leaders, must be a high priority in our living for Jesus!
+So, as followers, we can always find things in a leader to criticize if we choose to do so.
+However, in a culture that accentuates and criticizes the faults of others, we need to be people who catch others - especially our spiritual leaders - doing what is right, good, godly, and helpful.
+We need to affirm them in their love for God and His people.
+We need to rejoice in their hard work for the Lord.
+Valuing others, especially our leaders, must be a high priority for us as we live for Jesus!

 [1] Acts 20:32-35; 2 Corinthians 11:7-9.
-Paul was a leather worker who probably made tents and saddles.
+Paul was a leather worker who made tents and probably also saddles.
 He advocated working with our hands to support our ministry efforts.
-Paul's practice gave birth to the term "tent-maker" and became an informal title for self-supporting ministers and missionaries — Acts 18:1-3; 1 Corinthians 4:12; Ephesians 4:28; 1 Thessalonians 4:9-12.
+Paul's practice gave birth to the term "tent-maker" and became an informal title for self-supporting ministers and missionaries - Acts 18:1-3; 1 Corinthians 4:12; Ephesians 4:28; 1 Thessalonians 4:9-12.
+Although Paul didn't request support from churches where he was ministering, he did accept support, even from churches in other cities from where he was ministering (2 Corinthians 11:8-9).

 Today's Prayer

-Almighty God, thank you for gifting some to be leaders in Jesus' church and especially for those who use those gifts to help us serve you effectively and function as the bodily presence of Jesus in our world.
-Forgive us for our past criticisms and fault-finding among our leaders.
-Protect them from attack.
+Almighty God, thank You for gifting some to be leaders in Jesus' church.
+Thank You especially for those who use those gifts to help us serve You effectively and function as the bodily presence of Jesus in our world.
+Forgive us for our past criticisms and fault-finding in our leaders.
+Please protect them from attack.
 Bring others close to hold them accountable and use me to affirm, honor, and build them up.
-Thank you for our godly Christian leaders.
-For those leaders who have gone astray, we ask for their reclamation and forgiveness.
+Thank You for our godly Christian leaders.
+We ask for the reclamation and forgiveness of those leaders who have gone astray.
 We pray all this in the name of the greatest leader of all time, Christ Jesus, our Lord.
 Amen.

 Related Scripture Readings